-Trial for US basketball star begins in Moscow-area court
+Trial for WNBA star Brittney Griner begins in Russian court

-MOSCOW (AP) — U.S. basketball star Brittney Griner is set to go on trial in a Moscow-area court Friday, about 4 1/2 months after she was arrested on cannabis possession charges at an airport while traveling to play for a Russian team.
+MOSCOW (AP) — American basketball star Brittney Griner went on trial Friday, 4 1/2 months after her arrest on charges of possessing cannabis oil while returning to play for a Russian team, in a case that unfolded amid tense relations between Moscow and Washington.

-The Phoenix Mercury center and two-time U.S. Olympic gold medalist could face up to 10 years in prison if convicted of large-scale transportation of drugs.
+The Phoenix Mercury center and two-time U.S. Olympic gold medalist was arrested in February at Moscow’s Sheremetyevo Airport after police said she was carrying vape canisters with cannabis oil.
+She could face up to 10 years in prison if convicted of large-scale transportation of drugs.

+Griner, 31, was escorted into the courtroom in the Moscow suburb of Khimki while handcuffed and wearing a Jimi Hendrix T-shirt.
+At a closed-door preliminary hearing Monday, her detention was extended for another six months, to Dec.
+20, and her next court session was set for July 7.

 Fewer than 1% of defendants in Russian criminal cases are acquitted, and unlike in the U.S., acquittals can be overturned.

-At a closed-door preliminary hearing Monday in the Moscow suburb of Khimki, Griner’s detention was extended for another six months, to Dec.
-20.

-Photos obtained by The Associated Press, including one of the few close-ups of Griner since her arrest on Feb.
-17, showed the 31-year-old in handcuffs and looking straight ahead, unlike a previous court appearance where she kept her head down and covered with a hood.

-She declined to answer questions from reporters in English as she was led through the courthouse, according to video shown in Russian media.
-Russian media later reported that Griner’s lawyers would not comment on how their client planned to plead.

-The athlete’s detention and trial come at an extraordinarily low point in Moscow-Washington relations.
-Griner was arrested at Sheremetyevo International Airport less than a week before Russia sent troops into Ukraine, which aggravated already high tensions between the two countries.
-The invasion led to sweeping sanctions imposed by the United States, and Russia denounced the U.S. for sending weapons to Ukraine.
+Her case comes at an extraordinarily low point in Moscow-Washington relations.
+Griner was arrested less than a week before Russia sent troops into Ukraine, which aggravated already high tensions between the two countries.
+The U.S. then imposed sweeping sanctions on Moscow, and Russia denounced the U.S. for sending weapons to Ukraine.

+Elizabeth Rood, U.S. charge d’affaires in Moscow, was in court and said she spoke with Griner, who “is doing as well as can be expected in these difficult circumstances.”

+“The Russian Federation has wrongfully detained Brittney Griner,” Rood said.
+“The practice of wrongful detention is unacceptable wherever it occurs and is a threat to the safety of everyone traveling, working, and living abroad.”

+Kremlin spokesman Dmitry Peskov on Friday denied politics played a role in Griner’s detention and prosecution.

+“The facts are that the famous athlete was detained in possession of prohibited medication containing narcotic substances,” Peskov told reporters.
+“In view of what I’ve said, it can’t be politically motivated,” he added.

-Amid the tensions, Griner’s supporters have kept a low profile in hopes of a quiet resolution, until May, when the State Department reclassified her as wrongfully detained and shifted oversight of her case to its special presidential envoy for hostage affairs — effectively the U.S. government’s chief negotiator.
+Griner’s supporters had kept a low profile in hopes of a quiet resolution until May, when the State Department reclassified her as wrongfully detained and shifted oversight of her case to its special presidential envoy for hostage affairs — effectively the U.S. government’s chief negotiator.

 Griner’s wife, Cherelle, has urged President Joe Biden to secure her release, calling her “a political pawn.”